Skip to content

 • Take notes

-Stage 3: Data Processing
+Stage 3: Data processing

-After capturing the data, you’ll need to prepare it for the modeling process.
+After capturing the data, you’ll need to prepare it for the BIM modeling process.
 To do this, you’ll finalize the data in your processing software, clean up unwanted or erroneous data, register your scans together, and perform various checks to ensure that you’ve met coverage and quality requirements as agreed on in the scope of work.

 If this is your first time processing data for a scan-to-BIM workflow, you’ll also want to ensure that your computing hardware can handle the huge data sets you’ll be working with.